-In 2016, Gutwirth returned to her lifelong passion of creating visual art, while simultaneously earning her MFA at the Miami International University of Art & Design (2019) where she received a scholarship in summer 2018 and the MFA Visual Arts Outstanding Achievement Award in June 2019.
+In 2016, Gutwirth refocused on her lifelong passion of creating visual art, while simultaneously earning her MFA at the Miami International University of Art & Design (2019) where she received a scholarship in summer 2018 and the MFA Visual Arts Outstanding Achievement Award for exceptional performance and portfolio in June 2019.

-The artist has since exhibited her works in Germany, Miami and New York, participated in art communities like the SHIM Art Network, Brookyln, NY, and was appointed as a juror to THE LINE Miami Artist Collective as well as a member of the examination committee to the Faculty of Interior Design at the Miami International University of Art & Design.
+The artist has since exhibited her works in Germany, Miami and New York, participated in art communities like the SHIM Art Network, Brooklyn, NY, and was appointed as a juror to THE LINE MIAMI Artist Collective as well as a member of the examination committee to the Faculty of Interior Design at the Miami International University of Art & Design.

 Media and Style

-Gabriele Gutwirth’s body of work is characterized by her classical education as a communication designer in which she was trained in different traditional crafts that she now combines.
-Her practice consists of precise ink drawings, photographs, books, writing, and collages she occasionally refines digitally or blends with printmaking.
-Even though she incorporates computer-based techniques, her main passion lies in perfected manual skills and crafts.
+Gabriele Gutwirth’s body of work is characterized by her classical education as a communication designer in which she was trained in traditional artistic techniques.
+Her current practice consists of precise ink drawings, photographs, book design, poetry, and collages she occasionally refines digitally or blends with printmaking.

 Gutwirth’s overarching conceptual theme, named Connectivity, is based on her notion that all existence is connected and that every thought, decision, and deed causes a palpable reaction in the closed cycle to which we all belong.
 Due to this assumption, every individual has their specific influence on this cycle, even on a subconscious level.